moehriegitt/vastringify/README.md

    the behaviour of C's printf).

  - `+` selects that a `+` is printed in front of positive signed integers and zero.
-Nothing is printed of the precision is 0 and the value is 0 (this is different compared to the behaviour of C's printf).
+Nothing is printed if the precision is 0 and the value is 0 (this is different compared to the behaviour of C's printf).